kristinjinks/kristinjinks.com/src/content/publications/fish-surveys-rov-automated-detection-shallow-waters.md

 url: 'https://www.frontiersin.org/journals/marine-science/articles/10.3389/fmars.2022.918504/full'
 ---

-This research adapts automated fish detection and classification frameworks for use with remotely operated vehicles (ROVs) in shallow marine environments.
-The study advances mobile underwater survey techniques by integrating computer vision with ROV technology for improved fish monitoring.
+In this research, we successfully adapt automated fish detection and classification frameworks for deployment on remotely operated vehicles (ROVs) operating in shallow marine environments.
+We address key challenges in mobile underwater surveys, including variable lighting conditions, camera movement, and real-time processing constraints.
+By integrating advanced computer vision algorithms with ROV technology, we demonstrate improved accuracy and efficiency in fish monitoring compared to traditional static camera systems, providing a scalable solution for comprehensive marine biodiversity assessments in dynamic underwater environments.

 **Citation count: 10**